-Anila joined the Unit in January 2019 as a Dietary Assessment Assistant within the NIHR Cambridge BRC Dietary Assessment Platform.
+Anila joined the Unit in January 2019 as a Dietary Assessment Assistant within the NIHR Cambridge BRC Measurement Platform.
 Her role primarily involves coding large volumes of dietary data from four-day estimated food diaries for the UK National Diet and Nutrition Survey (NDNS) using the Microsoft Access-based system called Diet In Nutrients Out (DINO).
 The role also entails researching unknown foods and drinks to ensure the NDNS food composition database is kept up-to date and performing data quality checks.

 Background and experience